-Staying organized during the school year can sometimes feel like a full time job, but being unorganized can feel even worse!
-As college students, we always have class assignments, extracurriculars, advising appointments, club meetings, and more throughout the year.
-Scrambling for an outfit to wear to the next party, struggling to find a notebook for class, and never having something to write with all seem like problems I face on a daily basis.
-Decluttering your life doesn’t have to be overwhelming.
-Instead of dedicating a full day to cleaning, if you spend a little bit of time cleaning each day it doesn’t have to feel like one big task.
+Staying organized during the school year can feel like a full-time job, but being unorganized can feel even worse!
+As college students, we always have class assignments, extracurriculars, appointments, club meetings, and more throughout the year.
+Don’t stress.
+Organize your life and it will no longer feel like one big task.

 1. Utilize Google Calendar